“India's Criminal Court Hierarchy Made Easy”

 1. Introduction

-The Indian judicial system is often regarded as one of the most complex in the world, due to its layered structure and the wide range of cases it handles.
-In criminal law, the judiciary is divided into a hierarchy of courts, each with its own distinct jurisdiction and powers.
-These courts are structured in such a way that they cater to various levels of crime and legal matters.
+Many consider the Indian judicial system one of the most complex in the world because of its layered structure and the wide range of cases it handles.
+In criminal law, the judiciary divides itself into a hierarchy of courts, each exercising distinct jurisdiction and powers.
+These courts function to address different levels of crime and legal matters effectively.
 The purpose of this article is to provide an in-depth examination of the hierarchy of criminal courts in India, explain their different functions, and discuss their roles in the overall criminal justice system.

 Criminal cases in India range from petty offenses such as theft or assault to more serious crimes like murder and terrorism.
 As such, the court system is organized so that crimes are dealt with based on their seriousness.
 From the Magistrate courts at the lower level to the Supreme Court at the top, the judicial hierarchy ensures that the appropriate court addresses the crime based on its complexity and significance.
 This article delves into the various levels of criminal courts in India and their functions.